Confined Spaces

 Permit Request

-SMU utilizes a Permit Request system to ensure the safety of everyone on campus.
-ORM must approve SMU Non-Permit Confined Space requests and Permit Required Confined Space Permits before any hazardous work begins.
-The Permit Request applies to all SMU faculty, staff, and service providers working under contract at any SMU owned and/or operated facilities.
+SMU uses a permit request system to keep everyone on campus safe.
+ORM must approve SMU NPCS requests and PRCS requests before any hazardous work starts.
+The permit request system is for all SMU faculty, staff, and service providers working at any SMU-owned or operated property.

 Requesting a Confined Space Permit Process